pauline-rdn/manage-spotify-playlist/README.md

 # manage-spotify-playlist
-short python script using Spotipy Python Library in order to update spotify playlists./n Also an introduction to Pandas Python Data Analysis Library.
+short python script using Spotipy Python Library in order to update spotify playlists.

+Also an introduction to Pandas Python Data Analysis Library.